SORTEE-Github-Hackathon/research_documentation/README.md

 * Open **WinSCP** on the remote machine and establish a connection to your local machine (it should be already installed)
     - Make sure **Remote login** is [enabled](https://knowledge.autodesk.com/support/smoke/troubleshooting/caas/sfdcarticles/sfdcarticles/Enabling-remote-SSH-login-on-Mac-OS-X.html) on your local computer. **UPDATE 03-31** Richard identified this as a potential security threat.
-It is likely best to use key pair system like [this](https://www.ssh.com/ssh/putty/windows/puttygen) instead to enable remote login (I realized after the workshop that I forgot that I took this step)
+It is likely best to use a key pair system like [this](https://www.ssh.com/ssh/putty/windows/puttygen) instead to enable remote login.
     - Google _'What's my IP'_? to figure out your IP address on your local machine
     - Your login credentials are _username@your.IP.address_
     ```console